 Executive functions are the brain’s management tools, and with ADHD they work differently.
 That creates predictable hurdles:

-• Grasping Time (Time Blindness): Estimating duration and meeting deadlines can feel unreliable and stressful.
+- Grasping time (time blindness): Estimating duration and meeting deadlines can feel unreliable and stressful.

 The Search for Dopamine

-An effective system doesn’t try to “fix” these traits.
+An effective system doesn’t try to fix these traits.
 It builds external supports—visual cues, clear next steps, and tangible rewards—that lower the effort required to start and sustain work.
+This isn’t a niche problem—millions of adults worldwide are affected, and diagnosis rates are rising in adults under 501.

-Common ADHD Task Hurdles vs Effective Strategies
+Common ADHD Task Hurdles and Better Alternatives

-“Just make a long to-do list for the day.”Overwhelm from too many items; tasks get lost.Keep a "Might-Do" list and pull only 1–3 priority tasks for the day; make them highly visible.
+| “Make a long to-do list for the day.” | Overwhelm; tasks get lost. | Keep a “Might-Do” list and pull only 1–3 visible daily priorities. |

-“Set long-term, ambitious goals.”Distant goals feel abstract and impossible to start.Break goals into tiny, concrete next actions and focus only on the immediate next step.
+| “Set long-term, ambitious goals.” | Distant goals feel abstract and hard to start. | Break goals into tiny, concrete next actions and do only the next step. |

-“Just focus and avoid distractions.”ADHD brains seek novelty and are easily pulled off-task.Reduce distractions but also add novelty and rewards to make tasks engaging.
+| “Avoid distractions.” | ADHD brains seek novelty and are easily pulled off-task. | Reduce distractions and add novelty or rewards to make tasks engaging. |

 Creating Your External Brain System

-Choosing Your Capture Tools
+Choosing Capture Tools

 Consistency matters more than which tool you choose.
 Build trust that whatever you capture will be seen and handled later.

-Practical Capture Workflow Examples
+Capture Workflow Examples

-• Scenario 2 — Passing request: Use voice-to-text to capture a colleague’s request and add it to your inbox.
+- Passing request: Use voice-to-text to capture a colleague’s request and add it to your inbox.

 Turning Overwhelm into Actionable Steps